lisa-butler/My-Dive-Log/README.md

 Troubleshooting was quite varied on this project as it involved quite a wide range of different technologies.
 Initially the biggest issue i ran into was with settign up the authentication and registration system.
 I spent quite a few weeks trying to get allauth to work before abandoning it in favour of django contrib auth, something that had much more extensive documentation avalible for it and was ultimately much simpler to use.
 I opened a new branch to attempt this new authentication system on and when i merged the branches, later on, it took some time to work through the merge conflicts, remove unneeded duplicates, folders and code.
+When turning debug to False i encountered an error on my live site, in that it was not loading static files.
+This was solved by adding a STATIC_ROOT to the settings.py file.
 There were countless other small errors solved throughout the development of this application.
 Troubleshooting was managed using dev tools, printing to terminal and utilising a lot of googling.